California Fair Housing Act: An Overview

 Which Government Agency Oversees the California Fair Housing Laws?

-In California, the government agency tasked with overseeing potentially discriminatory behaviors is the state’s Department for Fair Employment and Housing.
+In California, the government agency tasked with overseeing illegal housing discrimination practices is the state’s Department for Fair Employment and Housing.
 They will investigate complaints and file their findings with the federal Department of Housing and Urban Development.

 Do Any Exemptions to the Fair Housing Act Exist?